Select Page

 Deadline: October 1, 2023

-For the 2023–2024 school year, students who do not complete the waiver by the deadline of October 1, 2023, will automatically be enrolled in the College-sponsored health insurance plan and billed accordingly.
+For the 2023–2024 school year, students who did not complete the waiver by the deadline of October 1, 2023, were automatically enrolled in the College-sponsored health insurance plan and billed accordingly.

 COVID-19